 The User-level File System must implement, at least, the following interface:

-int open(const char * pathname, int flags)
+int open(const char * pathname, int flags)pathname or create

 it case it does not exist.
 Files can be open in tree modes

-according to flags
+according to flags:

 success, this function returns "0", otherwise, "-1".

-int read(int fd, void * buf, int count)
+int read(int fd, void * buf, int count)count bytes from the file

-into the buffer starting at
+designated by fd into the buffer starting at

-.
+buf.
 On success, the number of bytes read is

 returned (zero indicates end of file), and the file position